ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 finalized-history bridges, all19 retained pending hashes, full-volume backup and the exact target disk/seed height gate.
 It is planned maintenance for the proven cursor defect, never a restart solely because an observation timed out.

+## Actual ten-node recovery, 18:34–18:42 UTC

+Only that same live node4 was deliberately replaced at18:34:58 UTC using tested image `sha256:be8ace6555c2d3fb8040754012a8f5651e50add5c9e099d5cee1caa59b91fe4f`.
+Its new ID is `9e904fec96f1f6eddeeaaedc72b33f6dcf6a445890f760e811897f1c4a7c5447`, PID1601646.
+The original full volume and19 pending hashes were preserved, the 23,087-block prefix audit passed, and the same verified snapshot inode was reused.
+Other nine chain nodes, flashnext, flashtrain and Ainize API retained their IDs/PIDs/start times.
+No timeout-triggered replacement or epoch change occurred.

+The same new node4 then actually advanced23086→23693→24928→25985 and reached SERVING.
+Temporary health failures during catch-up were kept, not hidden or used to trigger another restart.
+At18:38:48–18:38:59 and18:41:49–18:42:00, the guarded ten-node observer passed: ten distinct validators, signature bypass=false, SERVING/native health=true and every finalized chain advancing across ten seconds.
+The18:42 read-only sample again had all ten healthy, at26188–26189.

+An intervening all-ten native disk audit passed.
+Node0 verified456 newly added blocks beyond the prior25678 reference, with4,674 native signature checks; every other node matched its0–26134 manifest byte-for-byte, then separately verified their newer tails.
+Individual audit endpoints were26134–26172 because the chain kept advancing.
+Do not multiply reused signatures or treat different-time heads as a fork.
+The original23086 block and all19 retained pending hashes remain in that common finalized prefix.
+This is block/hash/linkage/signature evidence, not an independent full DB replay through26172 or a prolonged stability/TPS test.

+Evidence directories: `finalized_node4_recovery_20260911`,
+`chain_sync_node4_repair_20260911`, `chain_sync_native_red_20260911`,
+`chain_sync_native_green_20260911`, `chain_sync_r2_tests_20260911`, and
+`ledger_after_sync_repair_20260911`.
+All historical plans are single-use artifacts;
+do not apply either completed node4 plan again.
+Subsequent experiments must still run their own fresh ten-node, genesis, owner and signature/finality gates before creating keys or submitting transactions.
+Readiness is restored, not permanently waived.
+The other KPI thresholds,100 datasets/models and public Ainize delivery remain separate requirements.